google/cel-spec/doc/langdef.md

 ### Extension Functions

-It is possible to add extension functions to CEL, which then behave in no way different than standard functions.
-The mechanism how to do this is implementation dependent and usually highly curated.
+It is possible to add extension functions to CEL, which then behave consistently with standard functions.
+The mechanism for doing this is implementation dependent and usually highly curated.
 For example, an application domain of CEL can add a new overload to the `size` function above, provided this overload's argument types do not overlap with any existing overload.
-For methodological reasons, CEL disallows to add overloads to operators.
+For methodological reasons, CEL does not allow overloading operators.

+Like standard functions, extension functions must be free from observable side effects in order to prevent expressions from having undefined results, since CEL does not guarantee evaluation order of sub-expressions.

 ### Receiver Call Style